Understanding the USMLE

 When deciding what medical schools to apply to, consider their United States Medical Licensing Exam (USMLE) pass rates an important factor.
 Consisting of three steps, this exam series determines your eligibility to proceed through each phase of your education, ultimately leading to medical licensure in the United States.
 Let’s take a closer look at each step.

-After completing their first two years of medical school, students sit for the eight-hour USMLE Step 1, consisting of 308 multiple-choice questions that assess their understanding of Basic Sciences knowledge and concepts.
+After completing their first two years of medical school, students sit for the eight-hour USMLE Step 1, consisting of 308 multiple-choice questions that assess their understanding of Preclinical Sciences knowledge and concepts.